sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 ## `$effect`

-To run code whenever specific values change, or when a component is mounted to the DOM, we can use the `$effect` rune:
+To run side-effects like logging or analytics whenever some specific values change, or when a component is mounted to the DOM, we can use the `$effect` rune:

 ```diff
 <script>